draios/onprem-install-docs/3.6.0-rc/README.md

 ## Network policies enabled
 * CRUD on networkpolicies in sysdig namespace (if networkpolicies are enabled, this is an alpha feature customers should not enable it)

-# Output

-A successful installation should display output in the terminal such as:

-    All Pods Ready.....Continuing
-    Congratulations, your Sysdig installation was successful!
-    You can now login to the UI at "https://awesome-domain.com:443" with:

-    username: "configured-username@awesome-domain.com"
-    password: "awesome-password"

-There will also be a generated directory containing various Kubernetes configuration `yaml` files which were applied by installer against your cluster.
-It is not necessary to keep the generated directory, as the installer can regenerate consistently with the same `values.yaml` file.